sindhujakommerisetti3108/React_Redux_TelestraAssignment/README.md

 # Application Description

 Single Page Application which displays table of users with details associated to each user and their number of posts .
-On click of Postscolumn in the table it navigates to the Posts route which displays all the posts associated with that user featuring edit,delete and add functionalities.
+On click of Postscolumn in the table it navigates to the route which displays all the posts associated with that user featuring edit,delete and add functionalities.

 # Technology Stack